-When you are going through the process of interviewing candidates, it can get pressuring to quickly get a seat filled.
-However, it’s worse to place someone in the company if they are the wrong fit, not to mention the cost in time and money.
+When you are going through the process of interviewing candidates, it’s easy to feel pressured into hiring as quick as possible.
+However, hiring the wrong person will cost you more time and money in the long run so taking your time is essential.
 You want someone who is interested, passionate and compatible in the workplace.
 We have put together some helpful tips to help you avoid common hiring mistakes.

 Failure to prepare, prepare to fail:

-Before you post the job description live for many candidates to apply for the role you are advertising, make sure you know exactly what you are looking for.
-You will likely be faced with many candidates, all with different skill sets and experience.
-If you structure the job description so you have all the right duties that are needed, then you have a stronger chance of getting the hire right.
+Before you post the job description live for candidates to apply for the role, make sure you know exactly what you are looking for and ensure this is reflected in the job description.
+You will likely gain applications from various different candidates, all with different skills and experience.
+A well-structured, clear job description will provide you with a stronger chance of getting the hire right.

-If you don’t feel like the job description is fully accurate to post or send to your recruiter to advertise, then flex your HR muscles and challenge your team to make sure it’s current.
-Also, think about the below bullet points
+If you don’t feel like the job description is fully accurate or good enough to send to your recruiter to advertise, then gain advice from your team.
+Also, think about the below bullet points:

 - What business requirements do you need to meet?